What does the remuneration transparency law bring?

 If you want more money, you have to offer something to your company.
 This means showing appropriate commitment in advance and assuming additional tasks.
 But not only: Skilled workers can often score with specialist knowledge or special skills that are useful to the employer.

 Here further education can help.
 And top people with good contacts are an image gain for every company.
 Networking early in the game pays off later in salary poker.
 However, those who offer no such added value, but only dissatisfied and wants to enforce his salary requirement at any price, is fast on the hit list.

 2. Do not be put off

-Bosses push the salary negotiation quickly before the bad economic situation, even if this is not so bad in practice.
-Because they know what signals they send to their employees - namely: "People, works well, keep your feet still and just does not come to me with the demand for more salary."
+When it comes to salary negotiations, bosses quickly pretend that the economic situation is bad, even if it is not that bad in practice.
+Because they know what signals they are sending to your employees - namely: “People, work well, keep your feet still and just don't come to me with the demand for more salary.”

-But employees who hold their own should not be deterred by such attitudes, because this is exactly what the bosses usually do.
-"Now all the more!" - the motto should be much more.
-Because especially skilled workers with special qualifications can benefit from the labor shortage in the labor market despite the crisis - and not only with new hires.
+However, employees who are self-respecting should not be put off by such attitudes, because that is what the bosses are usually about.
+"Now more than ever!" - the motto should be much more.
+Because, in particular, specialists with special qualifications can benefit from the shortage of skilled workers on the labor market despite the crisis - and not just when hiring new staff.

 3. Work a lot and talk about it

 But the blessing usually does not fall from the sky: Even if you have worked well for years, bosses take the most part as a matter of course true.
 Therefore, hardly a company thinks of voluntarily paying more to its qualified employees.